 History and Background

-Plans for an inner ring road were first outlined in 1945 in Robert Bruce’s First Planning Report and were subsequently included within Sir Patrick Abercrombie's Clyde Valley Regional Report of 1949.
+Plans for a ring road of Glasgow city centre were first outlined in 1945 in Robert Bruce’s First Planning Report.
+The proposal was subsequently included in Sir Patrick Abercrombie's Clyde Valley Regional Report of 1949.
 Glasgow City Planners accepted the need for such a route and carried out initial design work throughout the 1950s.
 Even in those early days it was decided that the route should be constructed to urban motorway standards.

 The 1960 quinquennial review, which was concerned primarily with urban renewal, offered an opportunity to take the plans forward.
 The city had a growing traffic problem and plans for the wholesale redevelopment of areas suffering from war damage or urban blight made the planning of new roads considerably more straightforward.